logo

 Many feared that overpopulation, paired with abundance, could erode cooperation, connection, and the will to reproduce — concerns that influenced urban planning in the decades that followed.

-John B. Calhoun's Universe 25 experiment provides a profound insight into the detrimental effects of overcrowding and social isolation on behavior.
-This parallels with Robert D. Putnam's Bowling Alone theory, suggesting that social isolation can lead to a decline in societal and individual wellbeing (Putnam, 2000).
-When the mice in Universe 25 became isolated, they exhibited abnormal behaviors, similar to the way modern society experiences the effects of increased urbanization and isolation.
+John B. Calhoun's Universe 25 experiment provides profound insight into the detrimental effects of overcrowding and social isolation on behavior.
+This is supported by Dr. Shawn Achor, a positive psychology researcher, who states, "Social isolation can lead to a decrease in happiness and overall well-being" (Shawn Achor).
+When the mice in Universe 25 became isolated, they exhibited abnormal behaviors, mirroring how modern society grapples with the consequences of increased urbanization and social disconnection.

 Some researchers now question the experiment